Ignatius Suharyo Hardjoatmodjo: Archbishop of Semarang

-Pope John Paul II appointed him Archbishop of Semarang on 21 April 1997, and he received episcopal consecration from Cardinal Julius Darmaatmadja on 22 August 1997.
-He chose as his episcopal motto Cum Omni Humiltate serviens Domino ("Serving the Lord with all humility") from Acts 20:19.
+Pope John Paul II appointed him Archbishop of Semarang on 21 April 1997.
+He received his episcopal consecration on 22 August of the same year at Jatidiri Stadium in Semarang from the Archbishop of Jakarta, Julius Riyadi Cardinal Darmaatmadja, S.J.; the co-consecrators were the Apostolic Nuncio to Indonesia, Archbishop Pietro Sambi, and the Bishop of Ketapang, Blasius Pujaraharja.
+He chose as his episcopal motto Serviens Domino cum omni humilitate ("Serving the Lord with all humility") from Acts 20:19.
 While in that post, he served as secretary general of the Bishops' Conference of Indonesia, and a member of the Office of Ecumenical and Interreligious Affairs of the Federation of Asian Bishops' Conferences.
-He was elected secretary general of the Episcopal Conference of Indonesia in 2000 and vice president of the Conference in 2006.
-In 2002 he participated in the Synod of Bishops on The Word of God in the Life and Mission of the Church.